Ford GT90

-The Ford GT90 is a high performance concept car that was developed and manufactured by American car maker Ford.
+The Ford GT90 is a concept car that was developed and manufactured by American car maker Ford.
 It was unveiled in January 1995 at the Detroit Auto Show.
 As of 2025, the car is owned by Hajek Motorsports Museum, Ames, Oklahoma.
 It was displayed at the Petersen Automotive Museum's Modern Concepts exhibit from September 2024 to July 2025.

 Design

 The GT90's design places emphasis on angles, specifically highlighting triangles throughout the car.

 The mid-engined GT90 is a spiritual successor to the Ford GT40, taking from it some styling cues, such as doors that cut into the roofline, but little else.
 In regard to angles and glass, the Ford GT90 was the first Ford to display the company's "New Edge" design philosophy.
 The GT90 was built around a honeycomb-section aluminum monocoque and its body panels were molded from carbon fiber.